frziniv/status_checkera.py/README.md

 import requests
 import sys # Import the sys module to read command-line arguments

+# main.py

-def check_website_status(url):
+def greet(name):
+  """
+  This function prints a personalized greeting.
+  """
+  print(f"Hello, {name}!")

+# Calling the function with a specific name
-    """Checks if a website is online and prints a simple status message.""" print(f"Checking status for: {url}")
+greet("Alice")    """Checks if a website is online and prints a simple status message."""
+    print(f"Checking status for: {url}")
     try:
         # Send a request to the URL with a 5-second timeout